Are you also wondering about this:

 Why you should consider the Vizio M552i-B2 TV

 This model’s reduced input lag will help you avoid delayed responses which will ruin gameplay, and its superb images will fit the needs of most gamers playing on next-generation consoles.
 It’s slim and polished and near-borderless design should fit nicely with the looks of any living room.
-Simply one of, if not the best TV for XBOX One 2016.
+This is smply one of, if not the best TV for XBOX One 2017.

 Best Sony TV for Gaming